Skip to main content

 • Enjoy Noir's Rust-like syntax and write a struct Country that implements a trait MinAge with a method get_min_age.
 Then, make a struct Person have an u8 as its age and a country of type Country.
 You can pass a person in JS just like a JSON object person: { age, country: { min_age: 18 }}

 The world is your stage, just have fun with ZK!
-You can see how noirjs is used in a full stack Next.js hardhat application in the noir-starter repo here.
-The example shows how to calculate a proof in the browser and verify it with a deployed Solidity verifier contract from noirjs.
+You can see how noirjs is used in some common frameworks in the awesome-noir repo.